 The most abundant natural gas and makes up the majority of our atmosphere.
 Nitrogen can be used in shielding (for plasma cutting or laser welding).

 It can be mixed to form blends with other shielding gases and that allows for some specialist usage, this gas won’t work with carbon steel but can work very well with nitrogen-rich metals.

 It’s also a good choice when you want to do blanketing as it is very cheap and can be used in large spaces without worrying about the cost impact.

-The three gases below acetylene, propane and propylene are used in oxy-fuel welding and are extremely flamable.
+The three gases below acetylene, propane, and propylene are used in oxy-fuel welding and are extremely flammable.

 The Different Type Of Mixed Gases Used In Welding

 The most common mixed gas for shielding in welding is a CO2 Argon Mix.
 It can run from 95% – 80% Argon and 5% – 20% CO2.
 In most applications, this will create a pleasantly smooth weld and keep the amount of spatter to a minimum.

 The thicker the steel you’re looking to weld, the more Carbon Dioxide you require in the mix and the thinner it is, the more Argon you need.

 If you’re looking for a little more fluidity in the weld pool then you’re probably looking for an Argon, CO2 gas & Oxygen mix.
 You get fairly similar properties to the Argon, Carbon Dioxide blend when it comes to the finished weld.

 However, in addition to the improved fluidity, it can also improve the travel speed of the welding process and make a welder much more productive.